SophiaTX/Alexandria-API-JavaScript/README.md

  Keys
  =================

- generates separate public key for each of the roles
+ Generates separate public key for each of the roles
   ```js
  console.log(sophia.auth.generateKeys(name,password));
  ```
- validates account name if it can be set or not
+ Validates account name whether it can be set or not
  ```js
  console.log(sophia.utils.validateAccountName(accountName));
  ```
- generates public key and private key pair
+ Generates public key and private key pair
  ```js
  console.log(sophia.auth.getPrivateKeys(name,password));
  ```
- checks the format of Public key and decides if it is valid with prefix
+ Checks the format of Public key and decides if it is valid with prefix
  ```js
  console.log(sophia.auth.isPubkey(publicKey,prefix));
  ```
- checks the format of Private key and decides if it is valid
+ Checks the format of Private key and decides if it is valid
  ```js
  console.log(sophia.auth.isWif(privateKey));
  ```
- returns public key on supplied Private key
+ Returns public key on supplied Private key
  ```js
  console.log(sophia.auth.wifToPublic(privateKey));
  ```
- matches public key with private key returns boolean value
+ Matches public key with private key returns boolean value
  ```js
  console.log(sophia.auth.wifIsValid(privateKey,publicKey));
  ```